biasmv/pv/README.md

  * WebGL is only supported in a subset of browsers.
 If you can afford to lose users of IE and older versions of browsers, `pv` is a good solution for protein visualisation.

- * DNA/RNA visualisation is not implemented yet, for protein-centrict workflows that's fine though.
+ * DNA/RNA visualisation is not implemented yet, for protein-centric workflows that's fine though.
 In case you are interested in DNA/RNA rendering, just open a feature request and I'll try to get around to it.

 Documentation
 ---------------------------------------